H.R.3204 - Drug Quality and Security Act113th Congress (2013-2014)

 Summary: H.R.3204 — 113th Congress (2013-2014)

-Drug Quality and Security Act - Compounding Quality Act - Amends the Federal Food, Drug, and Cosmetic Act (FFDCA) with respect to the regulation of compounding drugs.
+Drug Quality and Security Act - Title I: Drug Compounding - Compounding Quality Act - (Sec.
+102) Amends the Federal Food, Drug, and Cosmetic Act (FFDCA) with respect to the regulation of compounding drugs.
 Exempts compounded drugs from new drug requirements, labeling requirements, and track and trace requirements if the drug is compounded by or under the direct supervision of a licensed pharmacist in a registered outsourcing facility and meets applicable requirements.

 Requires the Secretary to: (1) publish a list of drugs presenting demonstrable difficulties for compounding that are reasonably likely to lead to an adverse effect on the safety or effectiveness of the drug, taking into account the risk and benefits to patients; and (2) convene an advisory committee on compounding before creating the list.